San-peeo/SynthGen/README.md

 Determining the internal structure of planetary bodies from gravitational observations is a key challenge in planetary geophysics.
 Gravity inversion techniques make it possible to estimate mass distribution by combining information on a body's shape, gravitational field, and rotational dynamics.
 However, gravity data alone present a well-known ambiguity between mass magnitude and depth, making the interpretation of internal layering a complex inverse problem.

 We present **SynthGen**, a code developed to **simulate the gravitational response of planetary bodies based on parametric interior models**.
 It exploits the spherical harmonics framework described in Wieczorek [1], through the computation of gravitational harmonic coefficients [C_{nm}, S_{nm}] which characterise the global gravitational field, thanks to the **SHTools** [2] routines. *SynthGen* takes as input a simplified multi-layer interior model, assuming them homogenous.
 Model parameters consist of the **number of internal layers**, their **mean thickness** and **density**, and eventually, the **topography of internal interfaces**.
-On the latter, several ways are implemented: sphere, polar/equatorial flattened ellipsoid, randomly generated topography, downwarded Bouguer anomaly (see Wieczorek & Phillips [2], avoiding isostacy assumptions) and finally an input user grid.
+On the latter, several ways are implemented: sphere, polar/equatorial flattened ellipsoid, randomly generated topography, downwarded Bouguer anomaly (see Wieczorek & Phillips [3], avoiding isostacy assumptions) and finally an input user grid.
 Given these inputs, *SynthGen* computes the corresponding gravitational potential U, Free-Air anomalies, and Bouguer anomaly fields for the modelled body, generating full-resolution global maps.

 *SynthGen* outputs can be used in two ways:
 1) If it is used to simulate a **known body**, so a gravity model is already available, the synthetic results can be compared to the real measurements, assessing the validity of the evaluated interior model and measuring its performance through different metrics.
 In this case, *SynthGen* performed an **automated parameter-space exploration** (controlled by the user).
 By randomly sampling model parameters within physically plausible bounds that it is user-configurable (constrained by the satisfaction of the conservation of total mass and moment of inertia, together with external shape constraints), it iteratively evaluates a wide range of configurations.
 The optimal internal structure is determined by identifying the parameter set that minimises discrepancies between simulated and observed gravitational data.
 This is performed through a suite of statistical metrics (e.g. RMSE, MAE, R2, SSIM, NCC, PSNR, etc.), finally combined into one.

 2) In addition to this procedure, *SynthGen* can be used predictively in case of an **“unmeasured” body**.
-It enables forward modelling of gravitational signals expected from future targets (for example Ganymede, for ESA’s JUICE mission).
+It enables forward modelling of gravitational signals expected from future targets (for example, Ganymede, for ESA’s JUICE mission).
 It can thus serve as a valuable tool for **testing theoretical interior structures** and simulating their measurable gravitational signatures.

 By combining analytical modelling, numerical efficiency, and flexibility across planetary scenarios, *SynthGen* offers a useful platform for planetary interior investigations from the gravitational point of view.
 It can handle various planetary shapes, datasets, and scientific objectives, and it is user configurable, together with already implemented configuration files for **Mercury, Venus, Earth and Moon, together with a model of Ganymede**.